boaldave/ID4WithClients/docs/intro/overview.rst

 IdentityServer4 (ID4) is an OpenID Connect and OAuth 2.0 framework for ASP.NET Core.
 - the docs are here: https://identityserver4.readthedocs.io/en/release/

-The purpose of this site is host production ready implementations of the following applications:
+The purpose of this site is to watch us code production ready implementations of the following applications:

 The applications built will include the following:
 - Custom Implementation of IdentityServer4